Resting state fMRI: Functional

 Functional connectivity is the connectivity between brain regions that share functional properties.
 More specifically, it can be defined as the temporal correlation between spatially remote neurophysiological events, expressed as deviation from statistical independence across these events in distributed neuronal groups and areas.
 This applies to both resting state and task-state studies.
 While functional connectivity can refer to correlations across subjects, runs, blocks, trials, or individual time points, resting state functional connectivity focuses on connectivity assessed across individual BOLD time points during resting conditions.
 Functional connectivity has also been evaluated using the perfusion time series sampled with arterial spin labeled perfusion fMRI.
 Functional connectivity MRI (fcMRI), which can include resting state fMRI and task-based MRI, might someday help provide more definitive diagnoses for mental health disorders such as bipolar disorder and may also aid in understanding the development and progression of post-traumatic stress disorder as well as evaluate the effect of treatment.
 Functional connectivity has been suggested to be an expression of the network behavior underlying high level cognitive function partially because unlike structural connectivity, functional connectivity often changes on the order of seconds as in the case of dynamic functional connectivity.

+Successful cognitive performance depends not only on the activity of individual brain regions but also on the coordinated communication between them.
+Functional connectivity enables distributed brain networks to exchange information, allowing attention, cognitive control, and goal-directed behavior to be coordinated efficiently during complex tasks.
+This was demonstrated in a study that showed multitasking consistently recruits a shared frontoparietal network involved in cognitive control, including the bilateral intraparietal sulcus (IPS), dorsal premotor cortex (dPMC), and anterior insula.
+These brain regions support the coordination of attention, response selection, and goal maintenance across multiple tasks.
+Although dual-tasking and task-switching each recruit additional specialized regions, the shared frontoparietal network provides the functional foundation for coordinating complex behaviour.